 Once they enter the body, metals can be extremely difficult to get rid of because they bind with our own cells so well.
 Our regular elimination pathways may not be able to handle the load.
 The process of getting rid of stored metals is one that should be considered with great care because while most of us need to work on detoxifying, taking those metals out of storage before the body is able to effectively get rid of them can cause even more illness.
 You have to make sure your body is prepared to escort the metals completely out the door before you want them circulating inside.

 In our world today it is impossible to completely eliminate our exposure.
 However, with a healthy body that has the ability to detoxify adequately, these metals don’t have to cause disease.
 The key to remember is that we can’t overwhelm our bodies with toxins and expect them to be able to eliminate all of them.
-If you suspect that you might have heavy metals built up in your body, it might be time to consider testing and working on a protocol to clear the sludge.
+If you suspect that you might have heavy metals built up in your body, it might be time to working on a protocol to clear the sludge.

 If you are ready to get started, I am here to help.

 Olivia is a Certified Herbalist and not a medical doctor.
 Any information published by Mama Earth Wellness LLC is for informational purposes and not to be taken as medical advice.
 Information is not intended to treat, cure, diagnose, or prevent disease.
 Please discuss participation in any health-related program with your healthcare professional.
 Mama Earth Wellness LLC encourages you to take responsibility for actions pertaining to your health.